 6. Manage Photos

-Speaking of iCloud, if you go to Settings > Apple ID, ICloud, iTunes & App Store > iCloud > Photos, you can see several options to save space on your phone by managing your photos.
+Speaking of iCloud, if you go to Settings > Apple ID > ICloud > Photos, you can find several options that will allow you to save space by managing the images on your iPhone.
 They include the ability to:

 - Automatically upload photos to iCloud: Once you toggle the iCloud Photos button, you won’t have to remember whether your photos are going to the cloud: They all are!
 This can be a great data-reducing measure for your phone.